Injury - Natural Healing or Surgery

 Broken Bones - The Injury That Almost Always Requires a Doctor

 Every year millions of people break a bone.
 Some of those people are athletes.
 Many of them play a contact sport, like football or rugby.
 However, non-contact sports can also lead to a broken bone due to strain or a simple misstep.
 Unless you break a toe, you will need to see a doctor to heal a broken bone properly.
-Even a hairline fracture is going to require the use of a cast or an orthopaedic brace.
+Even a hairline fracture will require the use of a cast or an orthopaedic brace.

 In the case of a complete break, orthopaedic surgery is usually the fix.
 An orthopaedic surgeon must piece the bone back together with metal rods, pins, and plates so that the bone has the support and can fuse back together.
 Some severe injuries also require the surgeon to repair the muscle and ligaments around the bone.